Papyrus 125: Description

-Only pieces from one leaf of the codex have survived to the present day.
-The papyrus is in a fragmentary condition, having extant only 1 Peter 1:23-25; 2:1-4.
-The text is written in one column per page, 30 lines per page.
+The original manuscript was likely a codex (precursor to the modern book format), of which only pieces from one leaf of the codex have survived to the present day.
+The only verses extant are 1 Peter 1:23-25; 2:1-4.
+The original text was written in one column per page, with around 30 lines per page.
+The graphical style of writing has been described as belonging to the "severe style".
 The Greek text of this codex is probably a representative of the Alexandrian text-type.
-It was published by Dirk Obbink in 2009.